sushiS0N/soba/README.md

 ### Key Technical Decisions

-**Why OptiX over native CUDA?**
+**Why OptiX over vanilla CUDA?**
-OptiX provides highly optimized BVH construction and traversal out-of-the-box and directly uses the RT-cores.
-For architectural scenes with millions of triangles, reaching the same performance with highly optimized CUDA code would be extremely challenging.
+While a custom CUDA kernel offers control, maintaining a high-performance Bounding Volume Hierarchy (BVH) is non-trivial.
+SOBA utilizes OptiX to leverage:
+-**Hardware Acceleration**: direct utilization of RT (Ray Tracing) cores on RTX architecture.
+-**Optimized Traversal**: OptiX provides state-of-the-art BVH construction and traversal algorithms out-of-the-box, significantly outperforming my initial custom CUDA BVH implementation for scenes with millions of triangles.
+Stack allocation in OptiX is driven by the ray recursion depth compared to the manual one in CUDA.

 **Why OpenUSD?**
 USD is becoming the industry standard for cross-platform geometry exchange (Blender, Omniverse, Houdini, Katana).
 By committing to USD, SOBA can integrate with multiple DCCs without custom exporters for each.
 The learning curve was steep, but the interoperability payoff is significant.

-**Why FastAPI over raw sockets?**
+I could inject the analysis parameters(solar:sunHours, solar:epwFile) directly into the stage metadata without breaking the geometry schema or sending multiple files

+**Why Server-Based?**
 FastAPI provides job queue management, automatic API documentation, and async request handling with minimal code.
-This lets us focus on the ray tracing engine rather than building HTTP infrastructure.
+Beyond solving the context crash, the server architecture allows for Scalability.
+The compute engine can be deployed headless, allowing designers on lightweight laptops to request heavy solar analysis jobs via the REST API.

 ## Requirements

-### Software
+### Stack
 - **Maya 2025** (or compatible version with USD support)
-- **Python 3.11+**
+- **Python 3.11**
+- **C++17**
 - **CUDA Toolkit 12.9**
 - **NVIDIA OptiX SDK 9.0.0**
 - **CMake 3.18+**